Github|...

 Teams

-The first team member to run env init creates the tenant vault.
+The first team member to run env unlock creates the tenant vault.
 Other members receive vault access through the invitation flow — they set their own passphrase when accepting the invitation.
 See Shared Vault for details.

 Setting Variables